idvorkin/idvorkin.github.io/_d/time_off.md

 permalink: /timeoff
 redirect_from:
   - /vacation
-  - /professional-development
+  - /personal-development
   - /pd
 ---

 Time off is critical, it's how we renew our energy, find our creativity, etc. Many people think of time off as synonymous with vacation, but I think there are 2 kinds of time off.
-Vacation, and professional development.
+Vacation, and personal development.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->